See all How-To Articles

 1. First, type the beginning of the formula.
 (This example uses the SUM Function.)

-2. In the Ribbon, go to Formulas > Defined Names > Use in Formula > Paste Names… Then select the name required and click OK.
+2. In the Ribbon, go to Formulas > Defined Names > Use in Formula > Paste Names… Then choose the name you want and click OK.

 PasteRangeNames Formula